Logistics Plans (2G0X1) - Air Force Enlisted Jobs

 After graduation from basic training, you'll be sent to your tech school at Lackland Air Force Base (the same base as basic training), which is 27 days long.
 After you graduate from training you'll be sent to your first duty station.

-You'll need to have graduated high school, or completed a GED with 15 college credits to be basically qualified to join the Air Force, be able to speak distinctly, communicate well with others, and communicate effectively in writing.
+You'll need to have graduated high school, or completed a GED with 15 college credits to be qualified to join the Air Force.
+You must be able to speak distinctly, communicate well with others, and communicate effectively in writing.
 You must also be between the ages of 17 and 39.

 Supply and logistics is an equivalent civilian industry for a Logistics Planning Airman.
 Consider the logistical planning that needs to be done for large businesses to ensure their products are at the right place at the right time to be sold.
 Manufacturers need to have materials stocked and ready to be turned into their final product.